11 Sep 2017

 Take the example of a generic SME.
 Traditionally an SME’s customer, support, and office management solutions would have been managed by a big server hosted in a room at the workplace.
 When an update needed to be carried out, someone from IT would have to take the server down, install the update, and then manage that locally.
 If this business wished to expand and grow their enterprise, they would have to add more servers.

 WHAT THE CLOUD has achieved, is it puts that server into a virtual space.
 It is still physically running on a server somewhere, but it is now a managed service for customers.
-So, if a business is selling cupcakes, that can now be their priority and they won’t have to worry about the management and maintenance of a large, physical machine in a dark room.
+So, if a business is selling cupcakes, that can now be their priority.
+They won’t have to worry about the management and maintenance of a large, physical machine in a dark room.

 Of course, one of the greatest fears surrounding the deployment of cloud systems for companies today is their vulnerability to hackers.
 But, it is important to put those fears into context.